 Parents will be consulted at every stage of the process via meetings with the class teacher and SENDCo and through more formal arrangements such as Annual Reviews, SEND meetings and parent consultation evenings.

 Children's views are obtained for annual reviews.
-Where a child cannot articulate their views, alternative methods will be used, e.g. selecting from visual cues.
+Where a child cannot articulate their views, alternative methods will be used, e.g. selecting from visual cues or scribed by parents and staff.

 High Needs Block Funding